freeCodeCamp/awesome-quincy-larson-emails/README.md

 A big thanks to Sourabh Joshi for creating this repo and helping maintain it.
 He's a software engineer from Bengaluru who works at https://quso.ai.

+### March 27, 2026
+1. freeCodeCamp just published a comprehensive course that will walk you through using the popular AI-assisted development tool Claude Code.
+You'll learn about Code Harnesses, Agentic Loops, Sandboxing, and other key concepts.
+By the end of the course you'll be able to spin up an entire fleet of agents to help you fix bugs and build out new features.
+(12 hour YouTube course): https://www.freecodecamp.org/news/claude-code-essentials-exampro/

+2. We also published a course on the Hugging Face tool ecosystem.
+You'll learn how to connect your models, datasets, and deployment tools into a single unified build pipeline.
+(7 hour YouTube course): https://www.freecodecamp.org/news/deploying-ai-models-with-hugging-face/

+3. On this week's podcast I interview Chris Coyier.
+He's a front-end dev who built CodePen and the influential CSS Tricks blog.
+He shares his thoughts on front-end development tools and how he thinks they're 90% of the way to where he ideally wants them.
+He also explains why highly skilled devs who are working on novel problems don't need to worry about AI disrupting their careers.
+(1 hour watch or listen in your favorite podcast app): https://www.freecodecamp.org/news/the-world-still-needs-people-who-care-codepen-founder-chris-coyier-interview-podcast-212/

+4. Learn how to secure your Kubernetes Cluster.
+This in-depth tutorial starts by exploring real-world security breaches at big companies like Tesla, Shopify, and Capital One.
+Then it walks you through how to prevent each of these types of attacks by hardening your setup.
+(1 hour read): https://www.freecodecamp.org/news/how-to-secure-a-kubernetes-cluster-handbook/

+5. Tell your Spanish-speaking friends: freeCodeCamp just published a new Spanish-language course on SQL and relational databases.
+It covers tables, foreign keys, queries, data manipulation, and more.
+(4 hour YouTube course): https://www.freecodecamp.org/news/learn-sql-course-for-beginners-in-spanish/

+Quote of the Week: *“I’ll probably be explaining CSS border-radius tricks into the dirt with a stick after the apocalypse.”* — Software Engineer and prolific teacher Chris Coyier on this week's freeCodeCamp podcast

 ### March 20, 2026
 1. freeCodeCamp just published a new YouTube course that will teach you beginner Front-end Development skills like HTML, CSS, and JavaScript.
 You can code along at home and build a variety of projects: your own interactive quiz game, a currency converter app, and even a Trello-style kanban board.
 Along the way you'll learn how to use APIs and local storage to extend the functionality of these bite-sized apps.
 (12 hour YouTube course): https://www.freecodecamp.org/news/build-19-web-dev-projects-using-html-css-javascript/